rguiscard/fossil-scm-in-zig/README.md

 }
 ```

 Run `zig build` will create `zig-out/bin/translate` tool.
-If it is preferred to out `translate` tool under `build/bld` as what Makefile does, installation path can be assigned (not sure the right way):
+If it is preferred to put `translate` tool under `build/bld` as what Makefile does, installation path can be assigned (not sure the right way):

 ```
 const std = @import("std");